skip to main content

 • strengthen economic resilience, focusing on employment, skills and reducing barriers

-• increase social connection and a sense of community across Huntingdonshire
+• increase social connection and a sense of community across Huntingdonshire.

-The fund will empower local communities, organisations and partners to lead initiatives that address the root causes of inequality and poor health.
+It is designed to empower local communities, organisations and partners to lead initiatives that address the root causes of inequality and poor health.

-When the Delivery Fund opens, the following organisations will be eligible to apply:
+The following organisations are eligible to apply:

-• Voluntary and community sector organisations based in Huntingdonshire
+• voluntary and community sector organisations based in Huntingdonshire

 The following are not eligible to apply:

-• Precepting authorities
+• precepting authorities

-• Private individuals
+• private individuals

 Projects should: